arturoherrero/powercore/README.md

 #### `median`

-Calculate the median of the elements.
+Calculates the median of the elements.

 ```ruby
 [1, 2, 3, 4, 5].median  # => 3